Did you know that only a third of small businesses will make it past ten years? What’s more, just half of them will reach the five-year mark.

 As mentioned earlier, your website can attract traffic by itself.
 That’s why you need to establish an SEO strategy.
 In short, this is the process of optimizing your website to rank higher on the search engine results page (SERP).

-The higher you rank, the more visible your website will be in the SERP, and you will get more traffic.
-Although SEO is a pretty broad field within itself, Google prioritizes user experience above anything else.
+The higher your website ranks, the more visible it will be in the SERP, and the more traffic you will receive.
+Although SEO is a pretty broad field, Google places a high priority on user experience.
+Using an SEO agency for startups is therefore recommended for small businesses.

 That said, if your website is easy to use and people don’t leave shortly after entering it, it’s already a significant first step in rising through the ranks.
 That’s another reason why you should focus on mobile-friendliness.